 When teens can’t stop eating sugar, parents may worry about their eating habits and health.
 Understand why teens crave sugar, why they’re sneak eating and how you can help without making them bigger issues.

 I often receive emails about children and teens who sneak food.
 Stories of empty food wrappers discovered in closets or under beds leave parents feeling concerned and looking for help.

+Does their teenager have a sugar addiction?
+A junk food addiction?
 What should they do or say?
 Or should they not do or say anything?

 There is some research to inform us about sneak eating in children who carry extra weight.
 Although weight may not be a problem with your teen, the study results give us something to think about.

 A 2016 study in Appetite found that parents who monitored their child’s intake very carefully had kids who tended to eat more sweets.
 Likewise, mothers who used psychological control such as pressure to eat and food restriction had kids who ate more snack foods in general.